dedis/student_18_decenar/README.md

+This repository contains the implementation of the Decentralized Internet Archive realized in the context of a Master Thesis at the DEDIS laboratory at EPFL.

-This repository is a clone of the DEDIS [cothority template](https://github.com/dedis/cothority_template).
+This repository is based on the DEDIS [cothority template](https://github.com/dedis/cothority_template).
-It is highly experimental and should not be used unil further notice.
+It is highly experimental and still a prototype and should not be considered secure or reliable for real-world purposes.

 # Template for a new cothority protocol/service/app